jianxiaoguo/website/content/en/docs/managing-workflow/tuning-component-settings.md

-config.service    | The service section defines the global properties of the service. config.inputs     | An input section defines a source (related to an input plugin). config.filters    | A filter section defines a filter (related to a filter plugin) config.outputs    | The outputs section specify a destination that certain records should follow after a Tag match.
+config.service    | The service section defines the global properties of the service. config.inputs     | An input section defines a source (related to an input plugin). config.filters    | A filter section defines a filter (related to a filter plugin) config.outputs    | The outputs section specifies a destination that certain records should follow after a Tag match.

 For more information about the various variables that can be set please see the [fluentbit](https://github.com/drycc/fluentbit).